airamez/codando-live/_10_Angular/_00_Angular.md

 ## ViewChild

-* [`ViewChild`](https://angular.dev/api/core/ViewChild) is a decorator in Angular that allows a component to query and interact with a child element or component in its template.
+`@ViewChild` is an Angular decorator that allows a component to access and interact with a child element, directive, or component in its template.
+It’s ideal for dynamic DOM manipulation, calling methods on child components, or accessing directive properties.
-* It’s essential for accessing DOM elements, directives, or child components programmatically, enabling dynamic manipulation or communication.

-* Key Characteristics
+* Key Features
-  * **Purpose**: Access a single child element, directive, or component in the template.
+  * **Purpose**: Query a single child element, directive, or component.
-  * **Decorator**: `@ViewChild` queries the template using a selector (e.g., component class, element reference, or template reference variable).
+  * **Selector**: Use a component class, element reference, or template reference variable (e.g., `#myRef`).
-  * **Timing**: Available after the component’s view is initialized (`ngAfterViewInit` lifecycle hook).
-  * **Use Cases**: Manipulate DOM elements (e.g., focus an input), call methods on child components, or access directive properties.
+  * **Static Option**: `{ static: true }` for queries in `ngOnInit`, `{ static: false }` for dynamic queries in `ngAfterViewInit`.
+   **Use Cases**: Focus inputs, manipulate child component state, interact with third-party libraries, or control DOM properties.

 * Syntax